 OpenFEMA Dataset: Hazard Mitigation Plan Statuses - v1

-The Mitigation Planning Portal (MPP) is an online platform for tracking and reporting on mitigation plans and related data elements across all ten Federal Emergency Management Agency (FEMA) Regions.
+The data found on this page comes from the Hazard Mitigation Planning Program's Mitigation Planning Portal (MPP).
+The MPP is an online platform for tracking and reporting on mitigation plans and related data elements across all ten Federal Emergency Management Agency (FEMA) Regions.
 MPP data provides insight into which jurisdictions are participating in mitigation plans across the country and what the status of those plans are.
 Additionally, MPP data provides dates to support tracking of when plans are approved and when they are set to expire which FEMA uses to monitor and support disaster preparedness and resilience.

 Hazard mitigation plans enable state, tribal, territorial, and local governments to:

-' Increase education and awareness around threats, hazards, and vulnerabilities
+- Increase education and awareness around threats, hazards, risk, and vulnerabilities

-' Align risk reduction with other state, tribal, territorial or community objectives
+- Align risk reduction with other state, tribal, territorial or local objectives

-A FEMA-approved hazard mitigation plan is needed to receive certain types of non-emergency disaster assistance, including funding for mitigation projects.
+A FEMA-approved hazard mitigation plan is needed to receive certain types of non-emergency disaster assistance.

 If you have media inquiries about this dataset, please email the FEMA News Desk FEMA-News-Desk@dhs.gov or call (202) 646-3272.
 For inquiries about FEMA's data and Open government program please contact the OpenFEMA team via email OpenFEMA@fema.dhs.gov.